learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 const path = require('path')
 ```

+This might be a bit bewildering, but at this point, we don't need to be able to write any of this code, or even understand every line perfectly.
+All we need is to understand enough so that we can get a sense of what the test is asking us to accomplish, so that we can make the test pass.
+Let's go through it.

-This might be a bit bewildering, but all we're doing is referencing different _libraries_ that help us run your tests.
+In these first lines, all we're doing is referencing different _libraries_ that help us run your tests.
 A library is code that someone else (usually multiple someone elses) wrote for our use.
 Note that `require` won't work out of the box in the browser.
 We're actually running our tests in a different _environment_.
 (Remember the sandbox analogy from earlier?
 It's just like that.)

 A little farther down the page, you'll see